Professor Early Childhood Education Department

 Ph.D.
 1978, Tufts University

-Diane Levin teaches courses on play, media literacy, violence prevention and peace building, and action research.
-She leads an annual Wheelock Service Learning Program to Northern Ireland that focuses on How Early Childhood Programs Can Help Communities Affected by Conflict and Violence Heal.
+Diane Levin teaches courses on play, media literacy, violence prevention and peace building, and qualitative research.
+For 8 years, she had led an annual Wheelock Service Learning Program to Northern Ireland that focuses on How Education Programs Can Help Communities Affected by Conflict and Violence Heal.
 Since 1995 she has co-taught a summer institute on Media Madness: The Impact of Sex, Violence, and Commercial Culture on Adults, Children and Society and What We Can Do about It.
 An internationally recognized expert, she helps professionals, parents and policymakers understand and respond to the impact of various societal forces-such as violence and sexualization, and media and commercial culture-on children's development, learning and behavior, and develop strategies for responding.

-Levin is the author or co-author of eight books including: Beyond Remote Control Childhood: Working Effectively with Young Children in the Media Age (in press); So Sexy So Soon: The New Sexualized Childhood and What Parents Can Do to Protect Their Kids; The War Play Dilemma: What Every Parent and Teacher Needs to Know; and, Teaching Young Children in Violent Times: Building a Peaceable Classroom.
+Levin is the author or co-author of nine books including: Beyond Remote-Controlled Childhood: Teaching Young Children in the Media Age (2013); So Sexy So Soon: The New Sexualized Childhood and What Parents Can Do to Protect Their Kids; The War Play Dilemma: What Every Parent and Teacher Needs to Know; and, Teaching Young Children in Violent Times: Building a Peaceable Classroom.

-She is a founder of three advocacy organizations: T.R.U.C.E-Teachers Resisting Unhealthy Children's Entertainment (www.truceteachers.org), which helps parents deal with the impact of media and promote quality play, Campaign for a Commercial-Free Childhood (www.commercialfreechildhood.org), which works to end the commercial exploitation of children, and Defending the Early Years (www.deyproject.org), a project, which encourages educators to speak out about how current early childhood policies are affecting the education of young children and their teachers.
+She is a founder of three advocacy organizations: T.R.U.C.E-Teachers Resisting Unhealthy Children's Entertainment, which helps professionals help parents deal with the impact of media and promote quality play; Campaign for a Commercial-Free Childhood, which works to end the commercial exploitation of children; and, Defending the Early Years, which advocates for appropriate early childhood practice that counteracts inappropriate aspects of many recent school reform mandates.
 And, she has consulted for the American Psychological Association's ACT against Violence Program and been Senior Advisor for four PBS Parents' websites and the PBS Parents Magazine.

 Selected Recent Publications